nakanotokyo/donors_survival_prediction/README.md

 ## The project

 ### Intro
-Random Survival Forest algorithm applied to predict donors attrition in a non-profit.
+Random Survival Forest algorithm (randomForestSRC Library) applied to predict donors attrition in a non-profit.
 This is an on-going project.

 ### Problem
 A non-profit collects and process donations for other non-profits.
 During 2018 4% of donation were cancelled, the non-profit looks forward to anticipate donors attrition in order to communicate with donors to avoid the cancellation.